History BA / Law JD

 About the Program

 This accelerated degree program combines the BA in History in the College of Arts and Sciences and the JD offered by the Kline School of Law.
 It is a "3+3" program, allowing qualified students to earn both their BA in History and their JD in six years.
-The study of history provides a strong foundation for success in law school.
+The study of history at Drexel emphasizes the development of skills in independent research, analysis, and communication that provide a strong foundation for success in law school.

 Admission Requirements